eth-infinitism/bundler-spec-tests/README.md

 # EIP4337 bundler compatibility tests.

-For additional information on the motivation and importance of having a compatibility test suite, see https://notes.ethereum.org/@yoav/unified-erc-4337-mempool
+For more information on the motivation and importance of having a compatibility test suite, see https://notes.ethereum.org/@yoav/unified-erc-4337-mempool

+For the formal schema EIP-4337 bundler RPC API spec, see https://github.com/eth-infinitism/bundler-spec

 #### Prerequisites